j96w/GenTP/README.md

 ## Overview

 This repository is the **pre-released** implementation code of the paper "Generalizable Task Planning through Representation Pretraining"([arXiv](https://arxiv.org/abs/2205.07993), [Project](https://sites.google.com/view/gentp), [Video](https://drive.google.com/file/d/1S3Th1eJHAH-kjG5EP_sc4ZCbwAOfylg2/view)) by Wang et al. at [Stanford Vision and Learning Lab](http://svl.stanford.edu/).
 In this repo, we provide the codes for training, evaluation and data generation.
-In the next step, we will further improve the code structure to better modularize to different tasks.
+In the next step, we will further improve the code structure to better modularize to different scenes.

 ## Installation
 * python 3.6+